Imarti is an Indian deep-fried flower-shaped dessert made with black gram. The dish is dipped in bright sugar syrup.

 Jaunpur in Uttar Pradesh is quite famous for making the dish.

-Imarti is often confused with Jalebi, a similar dish that is thinner and sweeter than Imarti.
+It is often confused with Jalebi, a similar dish that is thinner and sweeter than Imarti.
 These are also drier than Jalebis.
 Imarti can be served after meals or at weddings or festivals.
-Bangladeshi Muslims serve Imarti at Iftar, the breaking of the fast in Ramadan.
+Bangladeshi Muslims serve Imarti at Iftar, breaking the fast in Ramadan.
 No food color is added.

 Imarti – Indian Traditional Black Gram Sweet from Uttar Pradesh